svvoii/django_tuto/README.md

 `python manage.py runserver` - to start the server.
 Also we can specify the port: `python manage.py runserver 8080`, by default it will run on port 8000.
 First run will show the warning about unapplied migrations.. to fix this we run:
 `python manage.py migrate` - to apply the migrations.
 !!
 Migrations are necessary component to manage changes to the database.
-Making changes to the `models` module will require to use `makemigrations` and `migrate` commands to ensure the database is functioning properly.
+Making changes to the `models` module will require to use `python manage.py makemigrations` and `python manage.py migrate` commands every time change is made to ensure the database is functioning properly.

 Also the second to the last line will show the link to our webapp page: `http://127.0.0.1:8000/`